jasmineelkins/forget-me-not/README.md

 Room for improvement:

-- Forget Me Not is deployed on Heroku, but the extension can not yet interact with this version.
-There is also a bug saving articles using the form in the deployed version- this is top priority to fix.
+- Forget Me Not is deployed on Heroku, but the extension can not yet interact with that version.
+There is also a bug while saving articles using the embedded form on Heroku- this is top priority to fix.
-- Adding sort & filter options to the reading list, to allow for more customization.
+- Adding sort & filter options to the reading list to allow for more customization.

 To do: